 Patients participate in monitored progressive exercise under the direct supervision of a registered nurse and exercise specialist, including EKG monitoring of the electrical activity of the heart and oxygen saturation.
-A fitness evaluation, six-minute walking test and lab test, including a fasting lipid profile and blood glucose, are conducted at the beginning and end of the program.
+A fitness evaluation, six-minute walking test and lab test as indicated by need and diagnosis, including a fasting lipid profile and blood glucose, are conducted at the beginning and end of the program.
 In addition to the indoor walking track, other types of exercise equipment are available to participants, including the Nustep, stationary bikes, simple weights and treadmills.
 This program is available at the LiveWell Center on Monday, Wednesday and Friday, from 7 a.m. until noon.

 Individual dietary counsel is provided in an ongoing effort to modify total body weight and blood lipids (cholesterol).
 Educational topics such as anatomy and physiology of the heart, stress reduction, effects of medication and modification of lifestyle to reflect heart-healthy living are presented during the course.

 Periodic reports are forwarded to the patient's physician regarding progress.
 This phase of rehabilitation is covered by Medicare and many private insurance companies.